spandhana-2128/Video-Synopsis-Translation-Engine/README.md

 This app requires more RAM than most free-tier hosting platforms (e.g. Render, Railway free tier) provide, due to Vosk's memory footprint during transcription. **Hugging Face Spaces** is recommended as a more suitable free hosting option for this reason.

-## Usage

-**Dubbing:** Go to "Dub Now," provide a video file or YouTube URL plus source/target language, and download the dubbed video once processing completes.

-**Summarization:** Go to "Summarize Now," paste a YouTube URL and target language, and view the English summary plus its translation.

-**Document Translation:** Go to "Smart Translate," upload a PDF or Word document, choose a target language, and download/view the translated text output.

-## License

-Specify your license here (e.g. MIT).